 You can grate carrots for carrot cake using either a box grater or a food processor.
 Make sure to start with washed, peeled carrots.

 If using a box grater, place the carrot against the side of the grater and run the carrot downward to grate.

-When you use a food processor, use the smallest setting on your grating attachment.
+When you use a food processor, use the grating attachment.
 You want the pieces very fine without turning into a puree.